Worldpay/Worldpay-CommerceTools-RAFT/README.md

 ![](Logo.png)

-The worldpay-commercetools-RAFT-connector module provides integration between commercetools and Worldpay RAFT with support for the following payment use cases:
+The worldpay-RAFT-commercetools-connector module provides integration between commercetools and the Worldpay Native RAFT API, to minimize implementation timescales, and client-side configuration required.
+It supports the following use cases:

 * Payment Authorization through the creditAuth API using eProtect for the following payment methods:
     * Credit Card